-In recent years, it seems like the fairy tales we all grew up with are seeing resurgence in popular culture.
-Television shows like Grimm and Once Upon a Time have taken a lot of these classics and fused them into greater storylines.
-This resurgence has also been seen in the film world as well, with retellings of “Snow White”, “Little Red Riding Hood”, “Hansel and Gretel”, and “Beauty and the Beast” having been released in the last few years, some even so far as to have two versions of the story released in the same year (Mirror, Mirror and Snow White and the Huntsman).
-And yet, while it seems that the realm of fairy tale stories has been bled dry, occasionally you will see a new story appear which would fit well in the fairy tale category.
-This week’s two films are stories that were created recently (not derived from any of the Grimm works) that would easily hold their own against any classic fairy tales.
+In recent years, it seems the fairy tales we all grew up with are seeing a resurgence in popular culture.
+Television shows like Grimm and Once Upon a Time have taken a lot of these classics and fused them into intertwined storylines.
+This revival has also been seen in the film world as well, with retellings of “Snow White,” “Little Red Riding Hood,” “Hansel and Gretel,” and “Beauty and the Beast” having been released in the last few years, some even so far as to have two versions of the story released in the same year (Mirror, Mirror (2012) and Snow White and the Huntsman (2012)).
+And yet, while it seems the realm of fairy tale stories has been bled dry, occasionally you will see a new story appear which would fit well in the fairy tale category.
+This week’s two films are stories that were created recently (i.e., not derived from any of the Grimm works) that can easily hold their own against any classic fairy tales.

 Length: 127 minutes / 2.17 hours

-An interesting note about Stardust is that the director (Matthew Vaughn) wanted to make it like a mix of Midnight Run and The Princess Bride.
-Considering how much The Princess Bride has influenced popular culture, it’s no wonder that twenty years later, directors are still trying to recreate the magic that Rob Reiner brought to the screen in 1987.
-And to think that the story it originated from has only been around since 1973, it makes one wonder how many great stories are out there, just waiting to become the next fairy tale (Stardust‘s story was written in 1998, fyi).
-After all, The Princess Bride is probably one of the most quoted movies of all time (if not the most), which just goes to show how timeless it really is.
+An interesting note about Stardust is that the director (Matthew Vaughn) wanted to make it like a mix of Midnight Run (1988) and The Princess Bride (1987).
+Considering how much The Princess Bride has influenced popular culture, it’s no wonder that 20 years later, directors are still trying to recreate the magic that Rob Reiner brought to the screen in 1987.
+And to think that the story it originated from has only been around since 1973, it makes one wonder how many great stories are out there, just waiting to become the next fairy tale (for reference, Stardust‘s story was written in 1998).
+After all, The Princess Bride is probably the most quoted movie of all time, which just goes to show how timeless it really is.

 Once again, The Princess Bride follows the two elements of a successful fairy tale: fantasy and love.
-Even to the point of being about “wuv . . . twue wuv”.
-In a realm known as Florin, there are many strange aspects that include men with six fingers, giants, fire swamps, and rodents of unusual size (although I think these still don’t exist).
-The simple love of Buttercup (Robin Wright) and Westley (Cary Elwes), torn apart by Westley’s alleged death at the hands of the Dread Pirate Roberts, forces Buttercup to settle for marrying Prince Humperdink (Chris Sarandon).
+Even to the point of being about “wuv . . . twue wuv.”
+In a realm known as Florin, many strange aspects of the land include men with six fingers, giants, fire swamps, and rodents of unusual size (although I think these still don’t exist).
+The pure love of Buttercup (Robin Wright) and Westley (Cary Elwes), torn apart by Westley’s alleged death at the hands of the Dread Pirate Roberts, forces Buttercup to settle for marrying Prince Humperdink (Chris Sarandon).
 But when the Dread Pirate Roberts enters the scene, and his true identity is revealed, it’s a race against the clock to stop the Princess Bride from sealing her fate with the prince.
 Will there be a storybook ending?

 2 sum it up: 2 films, 2 fairy tales written recently